sports

 What Happened

-On July 25, 2025, the New York Yankees announced the acquisition of third baseman Ryan McMahon from the Colorado Rockies in exchange for minor league pitchers Griffin Herring and Josh Grosz.
-This trade comes as the Yankees sought to address significant struggles at the third base position, where they have seen subpar offensive production throughout the season.
-McMahon, a 30-year-old All-Star in 2024, was activated to the Yankees’ roster shortly after the trade and is expected to provide both offensive and defensive support.
+On July 25, 2025, the New York Yankees acquired third baseman Ryan McMahon from the Colorado Rockies in exchange for minor league pitchers Griffin Herring and Josh Grosz.
+This trade comes as the Yankees seek to address significant struggles at the third base position, where they have received subpar offensive production throughout the season.
+McMahon, a 30-year-old All-Star in 2024, has been noted for his defensive capabilities, ranking among the top third basemen in the league, but his offensive performance has been inconsistent.

 Key Details

-- Trade Details: Yankees receive Ryan McMahon; Rockies receive minor league pitchers Griffin Herring and Josh Grosz.
+• Trade Participants: New York Yankees received Ryan McMahon; Colorado Rockies received Griffin Herring and Josh Grosz.

-- Contract: McMahon is under contract for approximately $4.5 million for the remainder of the 2025 season and $32 million for the 2026 and 2027 seasons.
+• Contract Details: McMahon is owed approximately $4.5 million for the remainder of the 2025 season and $32 million over the next two seasons.

-- Performance: McMahon has a .217 batting average, 16 home runs, and a .717 OPS in 100 games this season.
+• McMahon’s Performance: In 2025, McMahon has a batting average of .217 with 16 home runs and 35 RBIs over 100 games.
 He leads the National League with 127 strikeouts.

-- Defensive Metrics: McMahon is noted for his defensive prowess, ranking in the 91st percentile with four Outs Above Average, making him one of the top defensive third basemen in the league.
+• Defensive Metrics: McMahon has been recognized for his defensive prowess, ranking in the 91st percentile for Outs Above Average, indicating he is among the best defenders at his position.

-- Yankees’ Needs: The Yankees have struggled offensively at third base, with their previous player, Oswald Peraza, posting a .147 batting average and a 24 wRC+, one of the lowest in MLB history.
+• Yankees’ Third Base Situation: The Yankees have struggled at third base, with Oswald Peraza posting a .147 batting average and a 24 wRC+, one of the lowest in MLB history for players with significant plate appearances.

 Multiple Perspectives